 The English Martyrs

-Today is Monday the 4 May the feast of the English Martyrs, in the fourth week of Easter.
+Today is Tuesday the 4 May, in the Fifth Week of Easter.

-Today’s reading is from the Gospel of Matthew.
+Today’s reading is from the Gospel of John.